When the same thought keeps circling, when cognitive residue cannot be cleared, when emotional echoes linger.

 When you choose the entry point, a sentence appears on screen.
 Not a reflection of your state.
 Not telling you what you feel.
 Just a sentence that's in tune with this moment.
 You don't need to understand it or respond to it.
 It just stays alongside you.
-Many people find the loop loosens at this moment — not because the problem was solved, but because the thought that kept circling suddenly has a place to stop.
+Some people do not leave right away at this moment — not because the problem was solved, but because the thought that kept circling suddenly has a place to stop.
 No meditation needed.
 No breathing exercises.
 Nothing to do.
 Come in.
 Let the sentence be there beside you.
 That's enough.

 What is a thought-loop and why won't it stop?